TVMTam/CV-KPMG/README.md

-# CV-KPMG
+# CV_KPMG
-This repo contains all my works during internship
+Hi, I'm Tam and this is a show case of my data-analytic project for my virtual internship at KPMG.